yadavanuj1996/algorithms-data-structures/has-table/README.md

 This strategy greatly increases performance, but it is costly in terms of space.

 ![Screenshot 2022-11-16 at 8 15 54 PM](https://user-images.githubusercontent.com/22169012/202211740-549afe7d-26de-478f-a529-f45fb284ff1d.png)

+### Resizing the List
+Another way to reduce collisions is to resize the list.
+We can set a threshold and once it is crossed, we can create a new table which is double the size of the original.
+All we have to do then is to copy the elements from the previous table.

+Resizing the list significantly reduces collisions, but the function itself is costly.
+Therefore, we need to be careful about the threshold we set.
+A typical convention is to set the threshold at 0.6, which means that when 60% of the table is filled, the resize operation needs to take place.

+Another factor to keep in mind is the content of the hash table.
+The stored records might be concentrated in one region, leaving the rest of the list empty.
+However, this behavior will not be picked up by the resize function and you will end up resizing inappropriately.